kholia/OSX-KVM/HighSierra/README.md

   sudo apt-get install qemu uml-utilities libguestfs-tools
   ```

-* Build and use QEMU from source.
+* For QEMU <2.10.1 (2.10.1 shipped with Fedora or 2.11 in Arch works well).
+Build and use QEMU from source.
 See http://wiki.qemu-project.org/Hosts/Linux for help.

   ```
   # First edit /etc/apt/sources.list to add/uncomment deb-src lines